stephband/fn/README.md

 object from the pool, or if there are no idle objects, a newly created object.
 Garbage cannot be collected until all references to `Thing` are released.

+## Fn.Throttle(fn, time)

+Returns a function that calls fn immediately and thereafter every `time` seconds while it is called again with new context and arguments.

+## Fn.Hold(fn, time)

+Returns a function that waits for `time` seconds without being called before calling fn with the latest context and arguments.